andyyyG/ecobici-analysis/README.md

 ---

-## Key Findings
+## Key Insights

-1. **Demand follows a clear commuter pattern on weekdays** — with peaks at 8am and 6pm.
-Weekend demand is ~40% lower and follows a single midday peak, reflecting recreational rather than commuting use.

-2. **The network is geographically polarized** — over 80% of activity is concentrated in Cuauhtémoc, which operates as the primary destination borough.
+- Demand is driven by commuting behavior
+  Clear peaks at 8AM and 6PM on weekdays, confirming that ECOBICI is primarily used for commuting rather than leisure.

+- There is a strong directional flow in the network
-Miguel Hidalgo (net flow: −125K) and Benito Juárez (−50K) function as origin boroughs, feeding bikes toward the city center each morning.
+  Bikes consistently move from Miguel Hidalgo and Benito Juárez toward Cuauhtémoc, creating a structural imbalance.

-3. **Imbalance is widespread but asymmetric** — 369 out of 677 stations (55%)
-show a net bike deficit over the six-month period.
-Surpluses are highly concentrated in a few stations (CE-271-272 Jesús García: +42,816 net bikes), while deficits are distributed across many stations with moderate losses.

-4. **Imbalances are time-specific and predictable** — the most severe network-wide deficit occurs at 7am on weekdays (net flow: −60K), immediately before the morning commute peak.
-Redistribution pressure is almost exclusively a weekday phenomenon.

-5. **Route demand is highly dispersed** — with over 320,000 unique origin-destination pairs, the top 100 routes account for only 2.2% of all trips, confirming that redistribution must focus on station-level patterns rather than specific corridors.
+- Bike shortages are widespread but predictable
+  55% of stations show deficits, but these follow consistent time-based patterns rather than random fluctuations.

+- A small number of stations drive most of the imbalance
+  High-surplus stations accumulate bikes at a much higher rate than deficit stations lose them.

+- Critical imbalance window occurs before peak demand
+  The system reaches its highest deficit at 7AM on weekdays, just before demand spikes.

 ---

 ## Recommendations

-- **Prioritize pre-dawn restocking** of high-deficit stations in the Reforma/Polanco corridor before the 7–8am demand surge.
-- **Use high-surplus stations as redistribution hubs** — particularly CE-271-272 and CE-266-267 Jesús García, which accumulate ~62,000 net bikes over six months.
+- Redistribute bikes before peak demand (5–6AM)
+  Prevent shortages during the most critical usage window.

+- Use high-surplus stations as operational hubs
+  Reduce redistribution costs by centralizing bike collection points.

-- **Establish a Miguel Hidalgo → Cuauhtémoc redistribution corridor** to address the structural daily flow imbalance between boroughs.
+- Establish a structured redistribution flow
-- **Concentrate redistribution operations on weekdays** (Monday–Thursday) and shift to lighter maintenance schedules on weekends.
+  Move bikes from Cuauhtémoc back to Miguel Hidalgo and Benito Juárez overnight.

+- Prioritize weekday operations
+  Focus resources where imbalance is most severe and predictable.

+---

+## Impact

+This analysis shows that bike imbalances in ECOBICI are:

+- Structural (driven by geography)
+- Predictable (driven by time)
+- Actionable (can be addressed with targeted interventions)

+By focusing on a small number of stations and critical time windows, ECOBICI can significantly improve bike availability without increasing operational complexity.

 ---